cloud-gov/cg-site/_posts/2022-11-15-pages-crm-release.md

 ---
 layout: post
-title: Release of cloud.gov Pages Customer Responsibility Matrix (CRM)
+title: Release of Cloud.gov Pages Customer Responsibility Matrix (CRM)
 date: November 15, 2022
-excerpt: As part of the launch of cloud.gov Pages we are publishing the Pages-specific Customer Responsibility Matrix (CRM)
+excerpt: As part of the launch of Cloud.gov Pages we are publishing the Pages-specific Customer Responsibility Matrix (CRM)
 ---